PaNOSC-ViNYL/SimEx/Sources/doc/source/index.rst

 * cmake
 * C/C++ and Fortran compilers, e.g. gcc
 * unzip

+See also requirements.txt in the simex_platform root directory.

 NOTE 1 (Intel(R) MKL(R)): If you want to link against Intel(R) MKL(R), make sure that the Intel(R) MKL(R) environment variables are set.
 This is typically done by running one of the scripts in $INTEL_HOME/bin/, where $INTEL_HOME is the root directory of the Intel(R) MKL(R) installation,